 will now be numbered as 3 and 4 instead of 2 and 3 as numbered previously and

-Description and Types of Mineral water is numbered 2.
+Description and Types of Mineral water are numbered 2.

 Spring Water – Spring water is defined as